-But there are still a lot of Avgas engines manufactured and consequently bought and installed by kit aircraft builders.
-So its obvious we are going to spend some time with Lycoming and Continental aircraft engines.
-Recent developments in new aviation gasoline fuels and FADEC systems will make sure that these engines will be flying for years to come.
+But there are still a lot of AVgas engines manufactured and consequently bought and installed by certified and kit aircraft builders.
+So its obvious we are going to spend some time with Lycoming and Continental engines.
+Ongoing developments in new aviation gasoline fuels, subsystems and FADEC engine propeller control will make sure that these engines will be flying for years to come.

 Continental Motors Aero